telerik/blazor-docs/components/chart/types/area.md

 ### Line Style

 You can render the lines between the points with different styles.
-The supported styles can be set via the `Style` property that takes a member of `Telerik.Blazor.ChartSeriesStyle` enum:
+The supported styles can be set via the `Style` property of the child `ChartSeriesLine` tag - it takes a member of `Telerik.Blazor.ChartSeriesStyle` enum:

 * `Normal`—This is the default style.
 It produces a straight line between data points.
 * `Step`—The style renders the connection between data points through vertical and horizontal lines.
 It is suitable for indicating that the value is constant between the changes.